Brad Babcock, JMU baseball coach who led the Dukes to the College World Series, has died at 81

 He played baseball, basketball and football at Appomattox High School, where he is a member of the school’s Hall of Fame, then played shortstop for the baseball team at Lynchburg College, before going into coaching.

+Babcock’s Dukes were rivals of the University of Richmond, coached by Tommy Gilman 1977-84.
+Gilman credited Babcock and Dr. Ronald E. Carrier, the JMU president 1971-98, for advancing college baseball in Virginia.

+“They were the smartest two in the state as far as college baseball was concerned,” Gilman said Wednesday.
+“They put instant credibility in the athletic department at James Madison University by providing resources to the baseball program to have good teams.”

-He will be most remembered for the team’s unlikely 1983 run to Omaha.
-JMU’s roster included four player who went on to play professional baseball, but after a third-place finish in the ECAC South Baseball tournament, the Dukes didn’t appear headed to the NCAAs that year.
+Babcock will be most remembered for the team’s unlikely 1983 run to Omaha.
+JMU’s roster included four players who went on to play professional baseball, but after a third-place finish in the ECAC South Baseball tournament, the Dukes didn’t appear headed to the NCAAs that year.

 They got in as an at-large selection and were a six-seed – out of six teams – in the East Regional at North Carolina.
 JMU went 4-0, dispatching South Carolina, William & Mary, The Citadel and Delaware to become the first team from Virginia to advance to the College World Series.